 “There is an old saying, ‘Let me write a kingdom’s songs, and I care not who writes its laws.'”

 As I mentioned earlier, Elfsong tries hard to justify the existence of bards, frequently pointing out their role in preserving culture and swaying public opinion.
-It didn’t resonate with me very much, though.
-We do see a couple things mentioned that the Harpers failed to help preserve, like the barding colleges, but we don’t really learn anything about them which would make us care.
+It didn’t resonate with me much, though.
+We’re told about a couple things that the Harpers failed to help preserve, like the barding colleges, but we don’t really learn anything about them which would make us care.
 And we see what happens when bards twist popular opinion to their own end, but the fact that they’ve been doing a fine job and maintaining a stable society right up until Garnet brainwashes them all to start problems doesn’t make her case any more compelling.
 Mostly we just hear characters talk about how important music and poetry are, which isn’t a great way to reinforce a theme.

 Here’s a stronger one: Do the ends justify the means?
 For Elaith, they certainly do; he spends the entire story trying to accomplish something good by doing evil, a contradiction which he doesn’t even notice until it’s pointed out because evil is such an ordinary, ingrained habit for him.
 Garnet thinks that the Harpers have lost their way, sacrificing their original ideals as upholders of culture to further their political aims.
 But she falls into the same trap: in order to teach them a lesson and hit them where it hurts, she has to commit acts which compromise her ideals.
 She spends most of the novel unaware of how far she’s fallen, and you keep waiting for her to put the pieces together and have that moment of self-realization, but she never quite does.
 The story handles this theme with subtlety, not outright saying “Garnet’s cause is wrong” or “The Harpers were wrong,” but presenting the conflict as a fundamental difference in philosophy.
 This theme arises from the characters’ actions, not their dialogue, which makes it much more compelling.